What is the Mixer app?

 - From the menu, select “BLOCK” (you can also report abuse from this same menu).

-The bottom line – is Mixer safe for your kids?
+The bottom line – is Mixer safe?

 Due to the live streaming aspect to Mixer, we are hesitant to recommend for tweens unless mom and dad are very involved and their kids are equipped to know how to handle what they’re seeing.
 For teens, parents might want to co-play from time-t0-time, but at a minimum, be somewhat involved.